lolwierd/lolwierd/content/about.md

 i want to be a systems dev.

-building a cloud + other things @ excloud
+building a cloud @ excloud

 [GitHub](https://github.com/LOLwierd)